max-niederman/website/src/pages/site.md

 # Design

+## Slugs

+Each slug segment must contain only numbers, lowercase Latin letters, and hyphens exclusively for word seperation.
+Segment length should be kept to a minimum, but never at the cost of expressiveness.

+By default, a page is located by only one slug segment.
+Additional slug segments are used only when the following conditions are met:

+- Many pages (present or planned) share one essential, simple theme.
+- This theme should not be complex, nor should it be in any way esoteric.

+## Post Metadata

+### Tags

+Tags on this website are of two kinds:

+- **Literal Tags** are tags which describe the page itself.
+For instance, this page has the [`meta` tag](/tags/meta).
+The page itself *is* meta, as opposed to being about or otherwise related to things which are meta.
+- **Subject Tags** are tags which describe the subject of the page.
+For instance, one of this page's *subjects* is the development of this website, wherefore it has the [`web-development` tag](/tags/web-development).

+Currently, this distinction is not represented in any way by the UI, but this is a planned feature.
+Often, but not always, literal tags will be adjectives and subject tags nouns.

+Tag names follow the same convention as slugs on this site: all lowercase and hyphenation for word seperation.

+## User Interface

-This website's design is *heavily* inspired by that of [Gwern.net](https://gwern.net).
+This website's design is *very* inspired by that of [Gwern.net](https://gwern.net).
 Currently it's more or less a copy lacking a few features such as

 - Sidenotes
 - Link popups